utk-eecs-crumpton-tas/cs102-handbook/docs/env-setup/lab-machines.md

 # Lab Machines Environment Setup

-Installing Neovim and Oh-My-Zsh on the lab machines
+Setting up Oh-My-Zsh and Neovim on the lab machines.

 This guide will walk you through installing [https://ohmyz.sh/](https://ohmyz.sh/) and [Neovim](https://neovim.io/) with [Neovim kickstart](https://github.com/nvim-lua/kickstart.nvim) as well as setting up a language server to enable inline code analysis and autocomplete.